-7.1.1 Define Scope of Work
+7.2.1 Define Scope of Work

-Defining and understanding the scope of work is the first critical step in successfully performing any specific activity in a safe manner.
+Defining and understanding the scope of work are the critical steps in successfully performing any specific activity in a safe manner.
 Each member of the project team will participate in discussions conducted to understand the scope and contribute to the planning of the work.
-The project team will conduct a project team-planning meeting to discuss the team's general understanding of the scope and the technical and safety issues involved.
-This meeting is conducted to ensure all parties are in agreement on the scope and general approach to complete the scope.
+The project team will meet to ensure that everyone understands the scope of work and the technical and safety issues involved.
+These meetings are conducted to ensure all parties of the project team are in agreement on the scope and approach to complete the work.

-7.1.2 Analyze Hazards
+7.2.2 Analyze Hazards

-In the course of planning the work, the project team will identify hazards associated with the performance of the work.
+In the course of planning the work, the project team will identify hazards, including personnel safety and environmental risks associated with the performance of the work.
 Hazards may be identified and assessed by performing a site visit, reviewing lessons learned, and reviewing project plans or historical data.
+The hazard assessment process is described in procedure CP3-HS-2004, Job Hazard Analysis.